yaciish/Pattern-Recognition/README.md

     * estimate each univariate distribution using a Parzen Window approach.
     * compute the optimal Bayes discriminant function for ML, Bayes, and Parzen schemes.
     * Generate 200 new points for each class for testing using a ten-fold cross validation.

+Final Project:
+    * This project aims to compare the performance (accuracy measure) of three different classifiers, namely Quadratic, K-Nearest Neighbors, and Ho-Kashyap, in a binary classification problem.
+According to the results, Quadratic and Ho-Kashyap algorithms work the best in favor of both classes.
+In the following sections, we will introduce the dataset, methods to obtain mean and covariance for each class, each of the classifiers.